-A month has gone by since the last earnings report for The Madison Square Garden Company (MSG).
-Shares have added about 2.6% in that time frame, underperforming the S&P 500.
+It has been about a month since the last earnings report for The Madison Square Garden Company (MSG).
+Shares have lost about 16.9% in that time frame, underperforming the S&P 500.

-Will the recent positive trend continue leading up to its next earnings release, or is The Madison Square Garden Company due for a pullback?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.
+Will the recent negative trend continue leading up to its next earnings release, or is The Madison Square Garden Company due for a breakout?
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.

-In the quarter under review, Madison Square Garden incurred an adjusted operating loss of $79.9 million compared with operating loss of $44.2 million in the year-ago quarter.
+In the quarter under review, Madison Square Garden reported adjusted operating income of $126.9 million compared with operating income of $130.4 million in the year-ago quarter.

 How Have Estimates Been Moving Since Then?

-Currently, The Madison Square Garden Company has a subpar Growth Score of D, a grade with the same score on the momentum front.
-Charting a somewhat similar path, the stock was allocated a grade of F on the value side, putting it in the lowest quintile for this investment strategy.
+Currently, The Madison Square Garden Company has a great Growth Score of A, though it is lagging a lot on the Momentum Score front with a D. Following the exact same course, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

 Estimates have been broadly trending downward for the stock, and the magnitude of this revision indicates a downward shift.
-It's no surprise The Madison Square Garden Company has a Zacks Rank #5 (Strong Sell).
-We expect a below average return from the stock in the next few months.
+Notably, The Madison Square Garden Company has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report